jsymons/itp-class/unit-7-quiz-1/lesson-2-question-2/README.md

 # Question 2

-Return the correct answer for the following question.
 What's the final result of the following operation:

 ```python
 result = True or ("" and False and []) or (1 and "hello world")
 ```